taewookim02/todos/README.md

 ![alt text](image-1.png)

 1. main 4 nav handle submit
+   - edit left
+   - general add should have project list select option
 2. when should things rerender?

    - on user crud

+3. what data needed for rerender?

+-

 3. todos container rerender should be done with animation on 1 sec delay
 4. scroll event -> Uncaught TypeError: Cannot read properties of null (reading 'classList') at HTMLDocument.<anonymous> (UIController.js:60:1)